sharan7898/SDLC-DOC/README.md

-## **WaterFall Model**
+### **WaterFall Model**
 <br>

-The Waterfall Model was the first Process Model to be introduced.
+* The Waterfall Model was the first Process Model to be introduced.
 It is also referred to as a  linear-sequential model cycle.

-In a waterfall model, each phase must be completed before the next phase can begin and there is no overlapping in the phases.
+* In a waterfall model, each phase must be completed before the next phase can begin.

-The waterfall Model illustrates the software development process in a linear sequential flow.
-This means that any phase in the development process begins only if the previous phase is complete.
+* This means that any phase in the development process begins only if the previous phase is complete.

-In this waterfall model, the phases do not overlap.
+* In this waterfall model, the phases do not overlap.

-In The Waterfall approach, the whole process of software development is divided into separate phases.
-In this Waterfall model, typically, the outcome of one phase acts as the input for the next phase sequentially.
+* In this Waterfall model, typically, the outcome of one phase acts as the input for the next phase sequentially.

 #### **Phases**
 <br>